 The synagogue also serves as a place of worship for the thousands of Jewish visitors to Chicago from all parts of the world who stay in the downtown area.
 Many of those who attend professional or trade association conventions and meetings held in Chicago, make worship at the Loop Synagogue a regular part of their visit.
 Over the years, distinguished leaders of Jewish communities in the United States, Europe and Israel, have worshiped at this Synagogue while in Chicago.

 In recent years, the construction of high-rise apartment buildings in and near the Loop has provided a residential population for whom the Loop Synagogue is the major religious affiliation.
 For these families, the Synagogue provides the customary services and facilities of any local congregation.

 Throughout the year, the Synagogue conducts wide-ranging educational programming.
 On a year round basis, there are daily mid-day Bible study classes and Saturday afternoon Torah study sessions.
-On most Wednesdays, there is a lunch and learn with Rabbi Stanley Kroll or a visiting Rabbi.
+On the first Thursday of the month, there is a lunch and learn with Rabbi Stanley Kroll or a visiting Rabbi.
 There is a modest charge for the lunch and reservations have to be made a day in advance with the Synagogue office.

 The Chicago Loop Synagogue is justifiably proud of its famous annual Scholar in Residence program, where Jews of all denominations can join in a weekend of Jewish learning.
 Recent Scholars have included Rabbi Joseph Telushkin, Rabbi "Yitz" Greenberg and Dennis Prager.
 This past year's Scholar in Residence was Rabbi Avi Weiss.